-Computer Science: Computer Design and Engineering, Computer Science: Computer Systems
+Computer Science: Computer Design and Engineering, Computer Science: Computer Systems, Engineering and Technology: Computer

-The School of Computer Science and Engineering at California State University, San Bernardino invites applications for a tenure-track position at the Assistant Professor level, beginning September 2019.
+The School of Computer Science and Engineering (CSE) at California State University, San Bernardino (CSUSB) invites applications for a tenure-track position at the Assistant Professor level, beginning August 2020.
 All areas of Computer Engineering will be considered.

 The School of CSE offers the programs of B.S. in Computer Science (ABET accredited), B.S. in Computer Engineering (ABET accredited), B.S. in Bioinformatics, B.A. in Computer Systems, and M.S. in Computer Science.

 California State University, San Bernardino (CSUSB) is located in San Bernardino in the Inland Empire, 60 miles east of Los Angeles and operates a satellite campus in Palm Desert located in Coachella Valley.
 CSUSB serves approximately 20,000 students, of which 81% are first-generation college students, and graduates about 5,000 students annually.
 As a designated Hispanic Serving Institution, CSUSB reflects the dynamic diversity of the region and has one of the most diverse student populations of any university in the Inland Empire, and the second highest Hispanic enrollment of all public universities in California.
 CSUSB employs 467 full-time faculty and offers 48 undergraduate, 35 graduate, and 1 doctoral degree programs and 14 academic programs with national accreditation.